tonaljs/tonal/TOWARDS.md

 Currently there's too many functions to learn.

-- [ ] Split codebase into groups: core, extensions, utilities, incubator, deprecatedbb
+- [ ] Split codebase into groups: core, extensions, utilities, incubator, deprecated
+- [ ] Move deprecated functions to its own file and provide, warnings
+- [ ] Remove functional plumbering (`map` function, for example)

 #### Reduce technical debt

 - [ ] Interchangable notation introduced a cost abstraction.
+It was not a good idea.
 Remove it.
+- [ ] Deprecate unused packages (a lot! :-( https://www.npmjs.com/browse/keyword/tonal?offset=3)

 #### Stabilize

 All the core should be stable.
 Extensions may vary.

-- [ ] Use different versioning schemas for core and extensions?
+- [ ] Use different versioning schemas for core and extensions (lerna?)

 ## Proposed API

+### tonal (core)

 #### Note